google/zetasql/docs/aggregate_functions.md

 `ANY_VALUE` behaves as if `RESPECT NULLS` is specified;
 rows for which `expression` is `NULL` are considered and may be selected.

-To learn more about the optional arguments in this function and how to use them, see [Aggregate function calls][aggregate-function-calls].
+To learn more about the optional aggregate clauses that you can pass into this function, see
+[Aggregate function calls][aggregate-function-calls].

 <!-- mdlint off(WHITESPACE_LINE_LENGTH) -->